For Youth and Families

 What Are Child and Family Team (CFT) Meetings?

-At Child and Family Team (CFT) meetings, family members connect with others to create a plan that works for the child and family’s strengths, needs and desires.
+At CFT meetings, family members connect with others to create a plan that aligns with the child and family’s strengths, needs, and goals.

-Where can I find more information on common terms and acronyms?
+Where can I find more information about common terms and acronyms?

 Navigating mental health systems can be challenging, especially with the abbreviations and acronyms that are often used.
-Always feel comfortable asking your team to explain any unfamiliar acronym or abbreviation.
-Here is a link to some common terms.
-Terms and acronyms are also explained at the end of the Vaya Health Member and Caregiver Handbook.
+You should always feel comfortable asking your team to explain any unfamiliar acronym or abbreviation.
+The North Carolina Department of Health and Human Services (NCDHHS) offers a list of Frequently Used Acronyms.
+The Vaya Health Member and Caregiver Handbook also includes a section on key words that it contains.

 What are other ways to make my family’s voice heard?